Introduction

 Of these, read the two and twenty books, but have nothing to do with the apocryphal writings.
 Study earnestly these only which we read openly in the Church.
 Far wiser and more pious than thyself were the Apostles, and the bishops of old time, the presidents of the Church who handed down these books.
 Being therefore a child of the Church, trench [trespass] thou not upon its statutes.
 And of the Old Testament, as we have said, study the two and twenty books, which, if thou art desirous of learning, strive to remember by name, as I recite them.
 For of the Law the books of Moses are the first five, Genesis, Exodus, Leviticus, Numbers, Deuteronomy.
 And next, Joshua the son of Nave [Nun], and the book of Judges, including Ruth, counted as seventh.
 And of the other historical books, the first and second books of the Kings are among the Hebrews one book; also the third and fourth one book.
 And in like manner, the first and second of Chronicles are with them one book; and the first and second of Esdras are counted one.
 Esther is the twelfth book; and these are the Historical writings.
 But those which are written in verses are five, Job, and the book of Psalms, and Proverbs, and Ecclesiastes, and the Song of Songs, which is the seventeenth book.
 And after these come the five Prophetic books: of the Twelve Prophets one book, of Isaiah one, of Jeremiah one, including Baruch and Lamentations and the Epistle [the letter of Jeremiah]; then Ezekiel, and the Book of Daniel, the twenty-second of the Old Testament.

 It differs from the Protestant canon in its inclusion of the book of Baruch and the letter of Jeremiah.
 This “letter of Jeremiah” is included in Roman Catholic Bibles as chapter six of the book of Baruch.
 It is not certain whether “Daniel” here includes the additions to Daniel; i.e. The Prayer of Azariah (or Abednego), The Song of the Three Young Men (or Song of the Three Holy Children), Susanna (or Daniel and Susanna), and Bel and the Dragon.
-Daubney says (p160) it almost certainly does include these additions.
+Daubney says (p160) it almost certainly would have included these additions.
 Later church fathers named Epiphanius (§169) and Hilary (§174) gave lists that do not differ significantly from Origen, Athanasius, or Cyril; see p89 and here.

 Jerome